dotnetcore/Home/README.md

 - **[WTM](https://github.com/dotnetcore/WTM)**, a development tool for small and medium-sized back-end management systems.
 Implement zero-code creation project, zero-code generation management module.
 - **[Alipay SDK](https://github.com/dotnetcore/Alipay.AopSdk.Core)**, A third-party Alipay server SDK, based on .NET Standard 2.0 development, provides a more reliable design than the official, but remains consistent with the official apis.
 - **[Natasha](https://github.com/dotnetcore/Natasha)**, Simplify IL operations, optimize the IL programming flow, and write dynamic caches that provide high performance.
+- **CanalSharp**, An open source for Alibaba Canal .NET Client.
+Canal is the Alibaba MySql database binlog incremental subscription & consumer components.

 ## How to Join Us